jtorral/pgTraining/README.md

 # Docker containers for Postgres 16 pg16-bundle

-####  This Docker repo contains all the necessary packages to begin training for Postgres 16 including the following.
+####  This Docker repo contains a bunch of Postgres related packages.
+View the Dockerfile for a complete list of what is installed.

-- postgresql16
-- patroni
-- pgbackrest
-- pgbouncer
-- haproxy
-- pg_repack
-- pg_top
-- pg_activity

 If you are running Docker and have the resources to host these on your laptop / pc feel free to set it up following the instructions below.